This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N3K909No such Code for pgprog: N2P090

 ||Length / duration

-Students receive feedback on the initial research proposal and, during the dissertation itself, as part of the supervisory process, on one draft of one chapter/section of their dissertation.
+Students receive feedback on the initial research proposal and, during the dissertation itself, on one draft of one chapter/section of their dissertation.

 ■ Attendance at all activities marked with this symbol will be monitored.
 Students who fail to attend these activities, or to complete the summative or formative assessment specified above, will be subject to the procedures defined in the University's General Regulation V, and may be required to leave the University